My Quiet Kitchen

 overhead view of ingredients laid out on a wood board.

 • hemp hearts - these are hemp seeds that have had the outer hull removed.
-These days they're fairly easy to find in most grocery stores and especially natural foods stores.
-Or order hulled hemp seeds online.
+They're fairly easy to find in most grocery stores these days, especially natural foods stores.
+You can also order hulled hemp seeds online.

 • medjool dates - fresher, softer dates are best; if using older dates you may want to soak them in water a few minutes longer than instructed.